 This research, despite a range of theoretical and practical contributions, has certain limitations.
 First, the selection of case studies has a significant impact on the research outcome.
 The study specifically captured scenarios from large and multinational manufacturers, which needs to be taken into consideration when translating the findings to the context of small–medium-size manufacturers.
 Second, the choice of method has inherent limitations.
 Although the study relied on a diversity of interviewees to provide a balanced and rich perspective, more interviews could have further expanded the findings.
 Third, in employing the codebook technique, we follow thematic analysis as explained by Braun and Clark (2006).
 However, defining the point of saturation in interpreting the data and developing the codebook is subjective to the researchers involved in the coding process (Ando et al., 2014).
 Hence, while the data was analysed in a team context, and significant time was spent in consolidating the interpretations of the data, other researchers might have drawn additional conclusions.

 Based on the findings and limitations of this study, there are several opportunities for future research.
-As our study was based on a static perspective on servitization, it would be valuable for the future research to also explore a process view of servitization and apply a narrower or theoretical replication logic that differentiates between manufacturers at different transformation stages in order to investigate how organisational boundaries are impacted or disrupted at different stages of the servitization journey (Baines et al., 2020).
+Our study was based on a static perspective on servitization and did not take into account the level of maturity of the manufacturers.
+Though, it would be valuable for the future research to also explore a process view of servitization and apply a narrower or theoretical replication logic that differentiates between manufacturers at different transformation stages in order to investigate how organisational boundaries are impacted or disrupted at different stages of the servitization journey (Baines et al., 2020).
 Such insights would help manufacturers to be more targeted in anticipating and managing the challenges and would help inform the emerging processual view on servitization (see Palo et al., 2019, Sjödin et al., 2020).
 In addition, our study mainly identifies management interventions, but does not account for how effective these interventions are in managing the servitization challenges.
 Future research could look into the effectiveness of these management interventions to help formalise these actions as relevant strategies.

 Our adoption of the boundary perspective focused on the power, competence and identity boundaries, but did not focus on the efficiency boundary as these legal and contractual boundaries are largely defined at the final stages of servitization transformation, leaving very little room for negotiations and conflicts that may be experienced in other boundaries.
 However, as the manufacturers progress through the transformation, future research should explicitly examine the efficiency boundaries and analyse how the underlying transaction cost economics (Williamson, 1989) can explain servitization challenges and management interventions.